The 2019 General Election

 a member of the Labour party

-I am an official member of only one party: the Labour party and do support the vast majority of their policies, but if those policies changed then of course I would consider voting for a different party, but it would need to be an incredible change before I would ever even consider voting Tory, especially while led by bumbling Boris Johnson.
+I used to be an official member of only one party: the Labour party and do support the vast majority of their policies, but if those policies changed then of course I would consider voting for a different party, but it would need to be an incredible change before I would ever even consider voting Tory, especially while led by bumbling Boris Johnson.
 The leader of the Labour party at the time of writing this is still Jeremy Corbyn, a man I have had the great pleasure of hearing speak in person at Labour rallies and I have always found him so very inspiring.